ucsd-progsys/liquidhaskell/NVTODO.md

 Equational Reasoning
 --------------------

+HERE HERE: started mapFusion: the argument function is not interpreted correctly,  i.e., as runFun

 Other:
   - when I cannot prove stuff I need a time out
   - Go to next example!